Hody-Dobrovidka: Geography

 The village is in a flat terrain on the altitude of 335 m above sea level and area of the village totals is 12.88 sqkm.
 It is at a distance 9 km from the district center Kolomyia and 65 km from the regional center of Ivano-Frankivsk.

 History and Attractions

 The village was established in 1939 from the two separate villages, Hody and Dobrovidka.
 The first written record about Dobrovidka dates back to 1451, and Gody village mentioned in 1857.
 The village has an architectural monument of local importance of Ivano-Frankivsk region.
 It is the Church of St. Dmitry 1923 (Wooden).
 The church belongs to the architectural monuments of local importance.
 There is also the Church of St. George 1926 (Wooden).

+The 19th-century Gody-Turka railway station is located here, situated on the Lviv-Chernivtsi line.

+During the Second Polish Republic, the village was part of Kołomyja County of the Stanisławów Voivodeship.
+Between 1943 and 1945, Ukrainian nationalists from the OUN-UPA brutally murdered 15 Poles here as a part of Volhynia genocide.
+After the war, the village was detached from Poland and incorporated into the Ukrainian Soviet Socialist Republic.